Stay up to date

 Cyber security standard is a generic set of rules, defined for the execution of certain controls to accomplish the information security principle i.e., Confidentiality, Integrity, and Availability of data within the organisation’s physical and virtual network.
 The information security standards also have some of the principles, guidelines, best practices, frameworks, methods, and approaches to address the security mechanism implementations.

 Security standards address its rules and guidelines to all sizes of enterprises irrespective of their driving industry and sector.
-It has the least set of components and controls required for every organisation which they must include in their business as a cyber security strategy to be compliant with the standard.
+It has the least set of components and controls required for every organisation which they must include in their business as a cyber security risk mitigation strategy to be compliant with the standard.
 It efficiently reduces the complexity of security deployments by offering simple methods and structures for advancement as well as work as a business continuity plan in the worst situation such as a data breach or cyber attack.

 Cyber security standard is defined as